fictionco/fiction/@apps/factor/docs/config.md

 ## 3 Types of Config Files

-Factor provides a robust and standards configuration system that works in harmony with most approaches.
-There three types of configuration files supported:
+Factor provides a configuration system that works in harmony with standards:

 - **Public Config** &rarr; `factor-config.json`<br> Publicly accessible configuration for your application.
 Including admin users, public API keys, etc.